Tanzaniav0825/Capstone-Project-Polygenc-Scores/README.md

 6. Model Training
    I trained a logistic regression classifier to predict high-risk individuals using the SNP genotype matrix as input.
 The model was evaluated using ROC curves across varying SNP set sizes to asses classification performance.

+## Results 📊

+The logistic regression model demonstrated strong classification performance in identifying individuaks with high simulated polygenic risk.
+ROC (Receiver Operationg Characteristic) curves were generated for multiple SNP set sizes, and the model consistently achieved high AUC (Area Under the Curve) values.

+Each ROC curve visualized the balance between true positive rate (sensitivity) and false positive rate (1 - specificity) across decision thresholds.
+These results confirm the model's ability to recover embedded risk patterns from simulated PRS, even in a complex, multivariate genomic context.

+This suggests that PRS-based modeling frameworks, even with synthetic traits, can effectively capture signal from real-world genotypes structures and serve as a platform for testing predictive pipelines.

+## Limitations ⚠️

+1. Lack of Real Phenotype Data
+   This project uses simulated β values and artificially defined high-risk labels.
+While this allows controlled           experimentation, it does not reflect true biological effect sizes or clinically validated phenotypes.
+Real-world       results may differ when working with observed traits and known SNP association.
+2. No Causal Inference
+   The approach identifies statistical signals but does not infer causal relationships between ariants and disease.
+Without biological validation or functional studies, the SNPs highlighted by the model should be considered            correlative, not deterministic
+3. Population Structure Bias
+   The 1000 Genomes Project includes individuals from diverse ancestries, but the risk label threshold (top 25%) was      applied uniformly, which may introduce bias or reduce model generalizability across populations.
+In real clinical      use, PRS thresholds and allele frequencies should be ancestry-specific
+4. Interpretability of the Model
+   While logistic regression is interpretable, the biological meaning of feature weights is limited due to the            simulated nature of the data.
+These models should not be used for vairant prioritazation or downstream functional      studies.
+5. Overfitting Risks
+   Without cross-validation across seperate genotype cohorts, the model may overfit the simulated labels, especially      if SNPs with extreme β values dominate the score.
+This could inflate performance metrics in a synthetic context.
+6. Scalability to Whole-Genome Analysis
+   This project focused only on Chromosome 1.
+Scaling to the full genome would significantly increase computational       complexity and storage requirements, and may introduce noise if weakly associated SNPs dlute the signal.